garden-io/garden/docs/reference/providers/terraform.md

     # `terraform` action configs, or you can place a `terraform.tfvars` file in each working directory.
     variables:

     # The version of Terraform to use.
-Set to `null` to use whichever version of `terraform` that is on your PATH.
+Set to `null` to use the version of `terraform` that is on your PATH, or
+    # provide an absolute path to a terraform binary.
     version: 1.4.6

     # Use the specified Terraform workspace.